zahedbri/gatsby-starter-netlify-cms1/src/pages/products/index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: What makes dU a difference
   description: >
     We hold our coffee to the highest standards from the shrub to the cup.
     That’s why we’re meticulous and transparent about each step of the coffee’s journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: A blend of unique digital products
-    image: /img/products-grid3.jpg
+    image: /img/846-seo-marketing-digital-tools-blog-header.png
   image2:
     alt: A green cup of a coffee on a wooden table
     image: /img/products-grid2.jpg